Reducing the amount of debt you have can save you money while also improving your credit.

 Registering for a NerdWallet account enables you to track changes to your credit report and keep a pulse on factors such as your credit utilization and the total amount of debt you have.
 You’ll also get access to our credit simulator, which estimates how certain actions could impact your credit score, such as making payments on time, reducing balances by a certain amount.

-Here’s a few other NerdWallet resources that can help you build the debt payoff plan that’s right for you:
+Here are a few other NerdWallet resources that can help you build the debt payoff plan that’s right for you: